trans-travel/trans-travel/us/tx.md

  * Medical transition for people under age 18 is subject to child abuse investigations under executive orders, which are being challenged with some success.
 Under attorney general opinion, medical transition of youth is consider abuse.
+However, these investigations are temporarily blocked by a temporary injunction.
  * Texas bans puberty blockers, HRT, and surgery for trans youth with few exceptions.
 This bill's enforcement actions are targeted primarily towards healthcare providers.
 While this [was challenged in a